iDocuments Expenses User Guide

 Each time users add a line, they'll complete a pop-up box to capture the line detail and analysis.

-Users will select from the available Non-Stock Items linked to the specific G/L accounts that have been set up as expenses in their group.
+Users will select from the available G/L accounts or Non-Stock Items linked to the specific G/L accounts that have been set up as expenses in their group.
 Ticking the receipt box allows users to edit the tax codes.
+Receipts can be made mandatory required for all expenses.

 Once the claim is complete, it is submitted for approval and assigned an expense reference number.

-Note: 'Expense' groups are different from 'Purchasing' groups.
-Project codes and dimensions aren't required for expense groups.
+Note: 'Expense' groups may be different from 'Purchasing' groups, e.g. Project codes and dimensions may not be required for expense groups.

 Mileage

-Select the appropriate Non-Stock Item assigned to the mileage account code (identified by a company setting) to claim for vehicle mileage.
+Select the appropriate G/L accounts or Non-Stock Items assigned to the mileage account code (identified by a company setting) to claim for vehicle mileage.

-On the mileage screen, you'll be prompted to select the Vehicle Type, which will determine the mileage rate calculated.
-The total value is calculated automatically from the travel distance, vehicle type, mileage rates, and allowance rules specified for the system.
+On the mileage screen, you'll be prompted to select the Vehicle Rate, which will determine the mileage rate calculated and a C02 rate as well as the option to enter a line just for business/personal fuel card mileage.
+The total value is calculated automatically from the travel distance, user vehicle type, mileage rates, and allowance rules specified.
+In the example below, the user only claims for a fuel card, so the amount is calculated at zero.
+Note: zero value lines are not updated to the ERP.

 Business entertainment

-If you set up a business entertainment expense claim, you'll see the business entertainment form when you select the business entertainment item with the appropriate Non-Stock Item assigned to it.
+If you enter a business entertainment expense claim, you'll see the business entertainment form when you select the business entertainment G/L accounts or Non-Stock Items (identified by a company setting).

 This form records details like attendees and whether the expense claimed is for employees, clients, or both, so the appropriate tax may be calculated based on the tax relief allowable.